scipy-conference/scipy_proceedings/papers/cory_quammen/15_quammen.rst

 .. class:: abstract

+   VTK and ParaView are leading software packages for data analysis and visualization.
+Since their early years, Python has played an important role in each package.
+In many use cases, VTK is a module used by Python applications.
+In other use cases, Python modules are used as clients within VTK.
 In this paper, we provide an overview of Python integration in VTK and ParaView and give some concrete examples of usage.
 We also provide a roadmap for additional Python integration in VTK and ParaView in the future.

 .. class:: keywords